whatisAI/whatisAI.github.io/_posts/2018-03-11-Information-Retrieval-Recommendation.md

 - The number of clusters has been arbitrarily chosen here.
 Feel free to increase or decrease them, according to the level of granularity you are looking for.
+When plotting the misfit $$\phi \ Vs.  k $$,  it will typically resemble an L-curve.
+The $k$ where the curve bends is usually a good tradeoff between reducing $$\phi$$ and keeping the number of clusters small.

 - Remember that every time you run k-means you will get a different clustering result.

 - This classification is far from perfect.
 As long as removing stop words, I removed some common names of recruiters, or words that appear in job offerings from some groups, but that remain un-informative.
 For example, some job offerings explain benefits, other don't.
 Either way, this word is not important in our classification, so I remove it.
 A lot more can be done in this sense.

+- K-means clustering assumes all clusters are symetrically in all dimensions (all features have the same spread).
+This is not necessarily true, or a good approximation.
+In the next post we will see how to improve on this.

 - A **probabilistic labelling** makes more sense in this example.
 Some job offerings may intersect two categories.
 This will be the topic of the next post.